renlok/WeBid/docs/readme.txt

 http://sourceforge.net/projects/simpleauction
 http://www.webidsupport.com/

-WeBid is an opensource program and released under GPL
+WeBid is an opensource program and released under GPL.

+We request you retain the full copyright notice placed in the footer with the link to www.webidsupport.com.
+This not only gives respect to the large amount of time given freely by the developers but also helps build interest, traffic and use of WeBid.
+If you (honestly) cannot retain the full copyright we ask you at least leave in place the "Powered by WeBid" line, with "WeBid" linked to www.webidsupport.com.

 INSTALLATION
 --------------------------------------------------------